-We have entered, and intend to continue to enter, into separate indemnity agreements with each of our directors and officers, in addition to the indemnification provided for in our Bylaws.
+We have entered into separate indemnity agreements with each of our directors and officers, in addition to the indemnification provided for in our Bylaws.
 These indemnity agreements provide our directors and executive officers with contractual rights to indemnification and, in some cases, expense advancement in any action or proceeding arising out of their services as one of our directors or executive officers or as a director or executive officer of any other company or enterprise to which the person provides services at our request.
+We believe that these agreements are necessary to attract and retain qualified persons as our officers and directors.
+We also maintain directors' and officers' liability insurance.
 For more information regarding these indemnity agreements, see "Executive Compensation-Limitations on Liability and Indemnification Matters."